SvenErik1968/NewIOR/README.md

 From an old include file called Gems.inc.
 Creator is unknown.
 Anyone who recognice this?
 It contains object definitions for 6 different common gemstone cuts (*Brillant57*, *Brillant58*, *Stairs*, *Square_Stairs*, *Emerald_Stairs* and *Cabochon*).
 It also contains formulaes for calculating the carat weight for many cuts.
 You find these in the [*Gem_Cuts.inc*](./Special/Gem_Cuts.inc) file.

 # TODO
-- [ ] - Decide if going to order the minerals bases on Dana classification in addition to the current cleavage ordering.
+- [ ] - Decide if going to order the minerals based on Dana classification in addition to the current cleavage ordering.
 - [ ] - ...